pjotrp/heyu-run/README.md

 In our house X10 is used to (remotely) control lights, heating, a water bed and it reboots the ADSL router.
 For years the heyu tool did the job, loading the scheduler on a device named a CM11A.
-The nice thing about the CM11A controller is that it runs independently even when computers fail.
+The nice thing about the CM11A scheduler is that it runs independently even when computers fail.
 The bad thing is that the CM11A 'programming language' is archaic and limited.
-I want more control.
+I wanted more control and move the scheduler and state machine to the computer.

 Also, earlier I was running the heyu software on a laptop, which had to be on.
-Recently I moved the CM11A X10 controller to a Netgear WNDR3700 wifi router, which has heyu.
+Recently I moved the CM11A X10 controller to a Netgear WNDR3700 wifi router, which has heyu installed.
 I described that [http://thebird.nl/hardware/OpenWRT_On_Netgear_WNDR3700.html here].
 OpenWRT has a package for a [http://www.ossp.org/pkg/lib/js/ Javascript] interpreter, which means I can run the controller in